edbratt/hk2-site-test/extensibility.md

 ## Compatibility

-This page describes the features of the HK2 2.0 API.
+This page describes the features of the GlassFish HK2 2.0 API.
 The Habitat API from version 1.x of HK2 has been replaced with a new interface called [ServiceLocator][servicelocator].
 More information can be found [here][apioverview].

-## Features of HK2
+## Features of GlassFish HK2

-HK2 has many features for customizing the system.
+GlassFish HK2 has many features for customizing the system.
 This page is intended to give an overview of each feature.
-Among the set of HK2 features are:
+Among the set of GlassFish HK2 features are:

 ## Events

-It is possible to send messages from one service to another using the HK2 event feature.
+It is possible to send messages from one service to another using the GlassFish HK2 event feature.
 The event feature is allows for unrelated services to message each other without prior coordination (other than on the Type of event).
 It is a pluggable event service, which allows for user defined qualities of service between the publishers and subscribers.

-The HK2 event service is described fully [here][events].
+The GlassFish HK2 event service is described fully [here][events].

 An example of plugging in a different event distributor can be found [here][threaded-events-example].

 ### Adding a Scope and Context to the system

-In HK2 a [Context][context] is a class that is used to control the lifecycle of service instances.
+In GlassFish HK2 a [Context][context] is a class that is used to control the lifecycle of service instances.
 A [Scope][scope] is an annotation that is put onto another annotation that is used to associate any service with a particular [Context][context].
-All services in HK2 are associated with a single scope.
+All services in GlassFish HK2 are associated with a single scope.

 There are two system provided scope/context pairs.
 The default [Scope][scope] for services annotated with [@Service][service] is the
 [Singleton][singleton] scope.
 Service instances in the [Singleton][singleton] scope are created once and are never destroyed.